Every day, I help families figure out which top things to do in San Diego with kids actually make sense for their trip.

 Location: Cardiff

 The San Elijo Lagoon Ecological Reserve spans nearly 1,000 acres and is one of San Diego’s most diverse coastal wetlands.
-It’s home to over 1,000 species of birds, fish, reptiles, and mammals—and a fantastic spot for nature walks.
-Hiking here is one of the fun things to do in San Diego for kids outside because the trails suit young children.
+It’s home to over 1,000 species of birds, fish, reptiles, and mammals.
+It’s also a fantastic spot for nature walks.
+Hiking here is one of the fun things to do in San Diego for kids outside, because the trails suit young children.

-A standout feature is Annie’s Canyon Trail, a short but exciting slot canyon loop that feels like a real adventure for kids (and adults).
+A standout feature is Annie’s Canyon Trail, a short yet exciting slot-canyon loop that feels like a real adventure for kids (and adults).
 The narrow sandstone passageway and scenic overlook at the top make it one of the coolest short hikes in North County.

 37. Junior Golf